VeraSafe Services Privacy Notice

 We may process the following categories of Personal Data:

-• contact information, such as email address, phone number, postal address, and IP address and associated location;
+• contact information, such as your email address, postal address, phone number, fax number, and social media pages;

 8. Purposes of Processing Personal Data